MicrosoftDocs/architecture-center/docs/example-scenario/data/smb-data-warehouse-content.md

-To modernize their on-premises data warehouses, many small and medium businesses (SMBs) face a choice between adopting big data tools for future extensibility, or keeping traditional, SQL-based solutions for cost efficiency, ease of maintenance, and smooth transition.
+To modernize their on-premises data warehouses, many small and medium businesses (SMBs) face a choice.
+They can adopt big data tools for future extensibility, or keep traditional, SQL-based solutions for cost efficiency, ease of maintenance, and smooth transition.
 However, a hybrid approach can offer easy migration of existing data sources, with the opportunity to add big data tools and processes for some use cases.
-The existing platform can keep running as is and continue to modernize as appropriate.
+The SQL-based data sources can keep running, and continue to modernize as appropriate.

-This example workload shows several ways that SMBs can modernize their legacy data warehouses and explore big data tools and capabilities without overextending current budgets and skillsets.
-These end-to-end Azure data warehousing solutions easily integrate with other Azure and Microsoft tools for data science, self-service business intelligence (BI), and the Microsoft Dynamics business suite. https://powerplatform.microsoft.com/en-us/
+This example workload shows several ways that SMBs can modernize legacy data warehouses and explore big data tools and capabilities, without overextending current budgets and skillsets.
+These end-to-end Azure data warehousing solutions integrate easily with Azure data science and Microsoft business intelligence (BI) tools, and with the Microsoft Dynamics business suite.

 ## Potential use cases